hoomanb1/fuse-examples/dynamic-jms-config-fragment/README.md

             fabric:mq-create --create-container broker-container --jvm-opts "-Xms1024m -XX:MaxPermSize=512m       -Xmx1024m -Xdebug" --kind MasterSlave broker-profile

+Note-1: for more information on the arguments that have been passed to this command you can always use --help to see the command manual in details.

+Note-2: For more information on the broker topology you can refer to fabric8 documentation: http://fabric8.io/gitbook/brokerTopology.html

 Once the containers are created our fabric topology looks like this:

             JBossFuse:karaf@root> container-list